ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 Export-PfxCertificate -Cert $sslCertificate -FilePath "./ssl-cert.apim-sample.dev.pfx" -Password $certificatePassword
 ```

 If you've modified the certificate password, file path, or filename, be sure to update the Bicep code accordingly.
+See [the documentation](https://learn.microsoft.com/en-us/powershell/module/pki/new-selfsignedcertificate?view=windowsserver2022-ps) for more information about the `New-SelfSignedCertificate` commandlet.

 ##### Backend